Susan Brodrick

-Susan Brodrick is a British actress who was active between 1966 and 1971.
-She was best known for acting in Blowup (1966) and Private Road (1971).
-She was previously married to British actor Robert Swann (actor).
-They were married from 1971 to his death in 2006, and had three children.
+Susan Brodrick is a British actress who was active between 1966 and 1981.
+She is best known for roles in the films Blowup (1966) and Private Road (1971).
+She was married to British actor Robert Swann from 1971 until his death in 2006; they had three children.

-Broderick made her acting debut with an uncredited role in the cult film Blowup (1966) in her role as an antique shop owner.
-She went on to have a 21-credit career, mostly starring as extras and small parts before her penultimate role in Tony Bagley's Enemy (1976), finally starring as the lead character, Marigold.
-After her final role in the 1981 tv movie The Winter's Tale, she receded from the public eye.
+Brodrick made her acting debut with an uncredited role in the cult film Blowup as an antique shop owner.
+She went on to have a 21-credit career, mostly starring as extras and small parts before her penultimate role in Tony Bagley's Enemy (1976) in which she played the lead character, Marigold.
+After her final role in the 1981 TV movie The Winter's Tale, she receded from the public eye.